-Since the bearing is a high precision component, it is important to avoid ingress of dust and foreign matter, and hammering during cleaning and installation.
-Use extreme care and ensure clean conditions during installation and assembly.
+Since the bearing is a high precision component, it is important to avoid ingression of dust and foreign matter, and hammering during cleaning and installation.
+Use extreme care and insure clean conditions during installation and assembly.

-ATTENTION!
 The best way for bearing installation is heat shrinking.
-Knocking and hammering during installation should be absolutely avoided.
+Knocking and hammering during installation should be avoided absolutely.

-The bearings should be heated in a bath of clean oil at a temperature of approximately $176 \,^{\circ}$ F ( $80 \,^{\circ}$ C).
-After warming, slide the bearings in place quickly and nimbly so they do not shrink before being fully in position.
+The bearing should be heated in a bath of clean oil at a temperature of approximately 80°C. After warming, slide the bearings in place quickly and nimbly so that it has not shrunk before being fully in position.